-Board Skills: We maintain a skills matrix to evaluate the skill set of the Board.
+Board Skills: We maintain two skills matrices to evaluate the skill set of the Board.
 Each Director rates their expertise in each area annually, on a scale from limited to expert.
 The results are then evaluated for individuals and for the Board as a whole.
 Following our most recent assessment, it was determined that the majority of directors are skilled, or at expert/mastery levels.
 102-28

-The directors' skills matrix is reviewed regularly by the Board to ensure an appropriate mix of backgrounds, skills and experience to guide Vermilion's long-term strategy and ongoing business operations, and currently includes:
+The directors' skills matrices are reviewed regularly by the Board to ensure an appropriate mix of backgrounds, skills and experience to guide Vermilion's long-term strategy and ongoing business operations.